MDSplus/Documentation/docs/reference/mdstcl.md

 ### `set tree TREE_NAME[,SUBTREE1[,SUBTREE2,]] [/shot=SHOT_NUMBER] [/readonly]`
 The `set tree` command is used to open an MDSplus tree.
 If subtree names are included in the TREE_NAME parameter then only those trees will be opened if they are available.
 * The `/shot` qualifier can be used to specify a particular shot number to open.
 The shot number can be a TDI expression.
 If omitted, the "model" tree or shot -1 is opened.
 The parameter `/shot=0` should open the "current" tree.
-* If the `/readonly` qualifier is included then the tree is opened in a readonly mode and no changes can be made to the nodes or their data.
+* If the `/readonly` qualifier is included then the tree is opened in a read-only mode and no changes can be made to the nodes or their data.

 ### `set versions [/[no]model] [/[no]shot]`